DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 ![](https://imgur.com/JdzheZZ.png)

 Precision of the OCSVM is 100%, recall - 98.66%.
-Compared to shallow statistical approach OCSVM algorithms is correct in more cases.
-This results are easy to expalain as OCSVM is much more complex and robust algorithm which combined with embeding space can be applied to time-seris.
+Compared to shallow statistical approach OCSVM algorithm is correct in more cases.
+These results are easy to explain as OCSVM is much more complex and robust algorithm which combined with embedding space can be applied to time-series.

 ## Seasonal Hybrid ESD Model

-Season Hybrid ESD (Extreme Studentized Deviant) is well know method for identifying anomales in times series which remains usefull and well performing.
-Season Hybrid ESD is built on statistical test, the *Grubbs test*, which defines a statistic for testing the hypothesis that there is a single outlier in a dataset.
+Season Hybrid ESD (Extreme Studentized Deviant) is well known method for identifying anomalies in times series which remains useful and well-performing.
+Season Hybrid ESD is built on a statistical test, the *Grubbs test*, which defines a statistic for testing the hypothesis that there is a single outlier in a dataset.
 The ESD applies this test repeatedly, first to the most extreme outlier and then to the smaller outliers.
 ESD also accounts for seasonality in behavior via time series decomposition.

 Visualization of anomalies found by ESD model: